kubernetes-sigs/lws/keps/257-Subgroup-leader-only/README.md

 -->

 #### Story 1
-As a user, I should be able to create a subGroup that only includes the leader in order to be able to schedule the leader on a different topology while still keeping exclusive topology on the workers.
+As a user, I should be able to create a subGroup that only includes the leader in order to be able to schedule the leader with different resource requirements still keeping exclusive topology on the workers.

 ### Notes/Constraints/Caveats (Optional)